klaarnut/user-docs/en/website-content.md

 - **Link page to a new menu**

-1. In Content editor, click "Menu" floating menu, and select **Menu**.
+1. In Content editor, click "Menu" on floating menu, and select **Menu**.

 ![image](images/website_content/img_add_page_01_newpage.png)